governatorXYZ/governator-bot/README.md

 ## How do I get the bot into my server?

 Get an invite-link from [governator.xyz](https://www.governator.xyz).
 We are currently beta testing.
-If you are interested to test in your server please sing up for the [waitlist](https://www.governator.xyz/waitlist).
+If you are interested to test in your server please sign up for the [waitlist](https://www.governator.xyz/waitlist).

 ## About